The Importance of Honey Bees (our love lives depend on them)

 Basically, if the bees die off, we’ll cease to exist, too.
 A bee-free planet cannot possibly support millions of humans and other animals.
 And even if we found alternative sources of food to survive, some of our favorite natural aphrodisiacs would be gone forever.
 We’ll bid goodbye to avocados, raspberries, and coffee.

-Worse yet, honey–one of the most historic and romantic ingredients around–will be a forgotten memory.
+In addition, honey–one of the most romantic ingredients around–will be a forgotten memory.
 That could mean a major disruption to your love life.

 The nectar of the bees has long since been considered to be a titillating ingredient.
 It’s sometimes considered to be a symbol of fertility and a happy marriage, hence the word “honeymoon.”